 Almost immediately when I found out that I was pregnant, I started researching online where to find maternity clothes.
-The logic thing for me was sewing some essential pieces and I was looking out for sewing patterns.
-I checked various websites, but ended up again with a selection of maternity sewing patterns from Burda Style.
+The logical thing for me was sewing some essential pieces and I was looking out for sewing patterns.
+I checked various websites but ended up again with a selection of maternity sewing patterns from Burda Style.
 They simply looked most stylish and less like a big bag of cloth.
-Moreover I felt that these patterns made most sense for being dressed properly when going to work throughout my pregnancy.
+Moreover, I felt that these patterns made the most sense for being dressed properly when going to work throughout my pregnancy.

 So I made a list and decided that I would need mainly pieces like trousers and maybe one skirt.
 I have quite a selection of wide tops and blouses that would do at least for the first two trimesters.

 The Plan: Purchasing a Few Essential Sewing Patterns

 The main issue regarding sewing maternity clothes in Qatar is the fabrics.
 Most of the sewing patterns require fabric types with stretch in one or even both directions.
 This is something almost impossible to get in the Doha fabric market.
 Another issue is that you need very often another fabric for the bump that is very elastic.
 The requirement is mostly jersey stretch or even the special cuff jersey that freaked me out before when I made my jersey T-shirts back in January 2020.

 So my only option for the moment was to repurpose some of the fabrics that I had purchased before in German for other projects to use them for maternity clothes.
 I did so with a heavy-read stretch jersey to make the red maternity skirt.
 But what I really need are maternity pants.
 I managed to find white denim that is a bit stretchy.
 The sewing pattern for the pants is already prepared.